tdwg/tcs2/docs/implementation-experience-report/index.md

 is still needed for synonyms, because of the many-to-many relation between Taxon Concepts and Taxon Names, but this is just a pivot table and there should be no identifiers for synonyms.
-This is the same way the Name Relation table in the ColDP schema has been implemented.
+This is the same way the Name Relation table in the CoLDP schema has been implemented.

-ColDP also offers a Name Usage entity "for simpler sharing", which is more similar to the Darwin Core Taxon.
+CoLDP also offers a Name Usage entity "for simpler sharing", which is more similar to the Darwin Core Taxon.